Tiberiw/Sales-Terminal/README.md

 ## Sales-Terminal - Product Management Web App

-- Authentication system with JWT, user roles, and WebSockets for product ordering.
+- Authentication system with JWT, user roles, and WebSockets for product selling.
 - Implemented REST API for admin to manage Users and Products.

 Exposed To: Spring Boot, Hibernate, PostgreSQL, Angular, Typescript, Bootstrap.